 What is the peak charge rate I can receive with a CCS Combo 2 adapter?

-All Model S and Model X owners can currently receive the highest current peak charge rates offered by V2 Supercharging in Europe (120kW).
+All Model S and Model X owners can currently receive peak charge rates up to 142kW, roughly on par with the fastest charge rates supported by V2 Supercharging (150kW).
 We will continue to validate this technology as part of the V3 Supercharger rollout and will provide additional information regarding peak charge rates as it is available.